Yoruba people: Etymology

 This early 1600s reference implies that the name Yoruba was already in popular demotic use as far back as at least the 1500s.
 Regarding the source and derivation of this name, guesses were posited by various foreign sociologists of external sources.
-These include; Ya'rub (son of Canaanite, Joktan) by Caliph Muhammed Bello of Sokoto, Goru Ba by T.J Bowen, or Yolla Ba (Mande word for the Niger river) etc.

-These guesses suffer a lack of support by many locals for being alien to (and unfounded in) the traditions of the Yorubas themselves.
-In his work, Abeokuta and the Camaroons Mountains c.1863, the English ethnologist Richard F. Burton reports of a Yoruba account in 1861, noting that the name "Yoruba" derives from Ori Obba, i.e. -The Head King.
-It was applied ex-situ originally in reference to the Yoruba sociolinguistic group as a whole.
-Centuries later however, it evolved to be applied exclusively to the Ọ̀yọ́ subgroup when this subgroup rose to attain imperial status, particularly at its apogee (c.1650 – c.1750) until in the mid-1800s when this trend was reversed back to the original context.
+These include; Ya'rub (son of Canaanite, Joktan) by Caliph Muhammed Bello of Sokoto, Goru Ba by T.J Bowen, or Yolla Ba (Mande word for the Niger river) etc. These guesses suffer a lack of support by many locals for being alien to (and unfounded in) the traditions of the Yorubas themselves.
+In his work Abeokuta and the Camaroons Mountains c.1863 the English ethnologist Richard F. Burton reports of an account in 1861, noting that the name "Yoruba" derives from Ori Obba, i.e. -The Head King.

 Names

-The name Yoruba is the most well known ethnonym for the group of people that trace a common origin to Ife, but synonymous terms have been recorded in history such as; Nago/Anago, Lucumi/Olukumi and Aku/Oku.
+The name Yoruba is the most well known ethnonym for the group of people that trace a common origin to Ife, but synonymous terms have been recorded in history such as Nago/Anago, Lucumi/Olukumi and Aku/Oku.

-Some Exonyms the Yoruba are known by across West Africa include; Alata in southern Ghana, Eyagi in Nupe which produced descendant terms such as; Ayagi (the pre-modern Hausa word for the Yoruba people) and Iyaji in Igala.
+Some Exonyms the Yoruba are known by across West Africa include; Alata in southern Ghana, Eyagi in Nupe which produced descendant terms such as Ayagi (the pre-modern Hausa word for the Yoruba people) and Iyaji in Igala.

 The Yoruba people also refer to themselves by the epithet "Ọmọ Káàárọ̀-oòjíire", literally meaning, "The People who ask 'Good morning, did you wake up well?".
 This is in reference to the mode of greeting associated with Yoruba culture.
 Through parts of coastal West Africa where Yorubas can be found, they have carried the culture of lauding one another with greetings applicable in different situations along with them.
 Another epithet used is, "Ọmọ Oòduà", meaning "The Children of Oduduwa", referencing the semi-legendary Yoruba king.

 History

-Yoruba emerged in situ, from the earlier Mesolithic Volta-Niger populations. by the 1st millennium BCE.
-By the 8th century, a powerful city-state existed in Ile-Ife, one of the earliest in Africa.
-This city's oral traditions link to figures like Oduduwa and Obatala, and it would become the heart of the Ife Empire, the first empire in Yoruba History.
+The Yoruba people emerged largely in situ, from the earlier Mesolithic Volta-Niger populations, by the 1st millennium BCE.
+By the 5th century BCE, a powerful city-state existed in Ile-Ife, one of the earliest in what is now Nigeria.
+This city's oral traditions link to figures such as Oduduwa and Obatala, and it would become the heart of the Ife Empire, the first empire in Yoruba history.
 The Ife Empire flourished between 1200 and 1420 CE, had influence across much of what is now southwestern Nigeria, eastern Benin and Togo.